lmondada/dphil-thesis/content/02_quantum/_index.md

 will refrain from adding another entry to the collection.
 Instead, beyond the absolute basics, our focus is on the expressive power and _syntax_ of quantum programs.
-This demystifies quantum compilation into program transformation problems that amount to traditional compiler methods that will be very familiar to computer scientists.
+This demystifies quantum compilation into program transformation problems, amounting to traditional compiler methods that will be very familiar to computer scientists.

 In this chapter, we lay the groundwork for this thesis by introducing what